-Learn how AI applies to fintech sector with real-life examples
+Learn how AI applies to the fintech sector with real-life examples

 Artificial Intelligence (AI) is rapidly penetrating every sphere of everyday life.
-Smartphones, smartwatches, smart homes, automated stores and restaurants, IoT, chatbots, email filters, SIRI assistant, Google Lens, digital maps showing the shortest route based on current traffic conditions, personalized web-interfaces and ads, autopilots and self-driving cars are not mere products of sci-fi anymore.
+Smartphones, smartwatches, smart homes, automated stores and restaurants, IoT, chatbots, email filters, SIRI assistant, Google Lens, digital maps showing the shortest route based on current traffic conditions, personalized web interfaces and ads, autopilot, and self-driving cars are not mere products of sci-fi anymore.
 AI is all around us and we don’t even notice it since it’s deeply integrated into our daily routines.

 Fintech services do not refrain from using AI either.
 On the contrary, they embrace innovation and take an active part in a global AI evolution.

 Here are some examples of how AI is implemented in the fintech sector.